PeanutSplash/TradingAgents/README.md

 print(decision)
 ```

-You can also adjust the default configuration to set your own choice of LLMs, debate rounds, etc.
+You can also adjust the default configuration to set your own choice of LLMs, debate rounds, embedding models, etc.

 ```python
 from tradingagents.graph.trading_graph import TradingAgentsGraph